LuckyTurtleDev/pybadge-high/README.md

 rustup target install thumbv7em-none-eabihf
 ```

+ - install the [hf2-cli][__link3] flasher

 ##### Create your Project

- - create a new rust project
+ - Create a new rust project.

 ```bash
 cargo new my-app
 ```

- - add a `.carge/config.toml` with the following content, to define target architecture and flasher
+ - Add a `.carge/config.toml` with the following content, to define target architecture and flasher

 ```toml
 TODO
 ```

- - add this crate as dependency
+ - Add this crate as dependency

 ```bash